jamalfrnk/ContingencyTables_R/README.md

        ##    2                7       5
        ##    3                3       4
        ##    4                5       5
 The above cross classification table is only a snippet of the whole.
-It conveys the total number of male and female passengers on the the Titanic between the ages of 1.6months to 4years old.
+It conveys the total number of male or female passengers on the the Titanic of a particular age.
+This snippet range begins at the age of 1.6months and ends at 4years old.
 The entire table would range the ages of males and females aboard the Titanic from 1.6 months to 80years old.

 We can also produce multidimensional tables based on three or more categorical variables.
 For this we leverage the `ftable` function to print the results more attractively.
-In this case we assess the count of passengers by sex, passengerClass, survived:
+In this case we assess the count of passengers by sex (gender), passengerClass, survived:

-       ## customer counts across gender by passengerClass and survived
+       ## customer counts across sex (gender) by passengerClass and survived
        table1 <- table(TitanicSurvival.csv$sex, TitanicSurvival.csv$passengerClass, TitanicSurvival.csv$survived)
        ftable(table1)